What is Design and Visual Communication about?

 Key Competencies in Design and Visual Communication

 Learning in Design and Visual Communication provides meaningful contexts for developing Key Competencies from The New Zealand Curriculum.
 These Key Competencies are woven through, and embedded in, the Big Ideas and Significant Learning.
-Whether they are forming connections and relationships with clients and collaborators, practising ideation and design thinking, managing their time and wellbeing, or applying the visual communication techniques necessary to promote their design ideas and outcomes, learners will gain skills and knowledge that will be carried with them throughout their design practice and beyond the learning environment.

 Thinking